UCA is helping expand academic and economic opportunities for Central Asian youth and professionals.

 The School of Professional and Continuing Education (SPCE) is a leading provider of post-secondary, short-cycle education in Central Asia, giving young people and adults professional and vocational qualifications that improve employment and income generating opportunities.
-SPCE’s programmes are offered across twelve learning centres in Kazakhstan, Kyrgyzstan, Tajikistan including six satellite learning centres in Afghanistan.
+SPCE’s programmes are offered across twelve learning centres in Kazakhstan, Kyrgyz Republic, Tajikistan including six satellite learning centres in Afghanistan.
 SPCE offers 450 modules in seven learning areas, delivered as programmes for targeted constituents.

 Since 2006, SPCE has trained more than 103,000 learners in the professional and vocational skills identified as in greatest demand, including English, accounting, Information Technology and entrepreneurship.
 More than half of these learners are women, and three-quarters under the age of 25.
 The School is also a leading provider of educational literature, having published over 300 textbooks in support of its programmes

 All SPCE certificate programmes are internationally benchmarked with academic quality and integrity assured through a system of external examiners.
 SPCE frequently partners with government at the local, district, oblast and national government bodies to provide training to civil servants.

 Click here to learn more about SPCE.